 Lyocell and viscose are materials made from wood fibres, which is a renewable source.
 It´s important for the climate and the biological diversity that the raw material comes from responsibly cultivated forestry.

-Lyocell is produced form cellulose, wood pulp, from the eucalyptus tree.
+Lyocell is produced from cellulose, wood pulp, from the eucalyptus tree.
 The fiber is produced by processing the pulp with chemicals.
 In our products we mainly use TENCELTM or Excel, which is manufactured by two large manufacturers; Lenzing AG (TENCELTM) and Birla (Excel).
 The raw material comes from responsibly cultivated forest and production takes place in a closed cycle where about 99 percent of all process chemicals are recycled.
 TENCELTM and Excel can be found in, for example, underwear, pants and tops.

 Like lyocell, viscose comes from cellulose, ie. wood pulp, where the raw material is broken down into fibre by chemicals.
 Our assortment includes conventional viscose, but also a more durable viscose under the name LENZINGTM ECOVEROTM, which is viscose fibres from responsible forestry.
 The factories that manufacture LENZINGTM ECOVEROTM are certified according to EU Ecolabel, the EU's official eco-label.
 It ensures as environmentally friendly production as possible with regard to climate, water and chemical management.
 Viscose is used, for example, in pants, skirts, tops and dresses.